Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Additional Experiments

-Table~\ref{tab:more_model} presents supplementary results on two additional model architectures, \textbf{LLaMA-2-7B-Chat-HF} and \textbf{Qwen2.5-7B-Instruct}, evaluated across multiple benchmarks.
-Consistent with the main findings, CLEAR demonstrates notable improvements over both Context-DPO and CANOE, particularly on conflict-sensitive datasets such as ConFiQA and FaithEval.
-For LLaMA-2-7B-Chat-HF, CLEAR achieves the highest scores on most ConFiQA variants, while also maintaining competitive performance on FaithEval and SQuAD.
+Table~\ref{tab:more_model} presents supplementary results on two additional model architectures, LLaMA-2-7B-Chat-HF and Qwen2.5-7B-Instruct, evaluated across multiple benchmarks.
+Consistent with the main findings, ProbeRAG demonstrates notable improvements over both Context-DPO and CANOE, particularly on conflict-sensitive datasets such as ConFiQA and FaithEval.
+For LLaMA-2-7B-Chat-HF, ProbeRAG achieves the highest scores on most ConFiQA variants, while also maintaining competitive performance on FaithEval and SQuAD.

-On Qwen2.5-7B-Instruct, the advantage of CLEAR becomes even more pronounced: it consistently outperforms both baselines across all ConFiQA settings, with substantial gains in F1 and EM.
-Although CANOE occasionally remains competitive on less conflict-intensive benchmarks, CLEAR shows strong generalization in resolving conflicting knowledge.
-These results confirm that the effectiveness of CLEAR extends beyond a single backbone, underscoring its robustness across different instruction-tuned LLMs.
+On Qwen2.5-7B-Instruct, the advantage of ProbeRAG becomes even more pronounced: it consistently outperforms both baselines across all ConFiQA settings, with substantial gains in F1 and EM.
+Although CANOE occasionally remains competitive on less conflict-intensive benchmarks, ProbeRAG shows strong generalization in resolving conflicting knowledge.
+These results confirm that the effectiveness of ProbeRAG extends beyond a single backbone, underscoring its robustness across different instruction-tuned LLMs.